gabysbrain/uncertainty-workshop-2015/source/about.html.md

 both UA and SA are essential components to the decision making process.
 Other aspects of the decision making process include trading off multiple objectives as well as ranking of multiple possible solutions.

-To better understand the issues relating to uncertainty and parameter space, we must first survey what has been done, to date, to successfully handle the expression of uncertainty in practical applications.
-We believe the best way to assess this is to invite workshop participants to join in the conversation by presenting their successes and failures and bring in domain experts to help us understand how we, as visualization experts, can best address their needs.

-The technical scope of this workshop will be determined by the accepted short-papers, however our invited domain speakers will ensure an alternative perspective to the problem.
-We will particularly target the inclusion of all visualization participants to encourage greater communication between the subfields.
-Specifically, work in decision making, cognition and perception, and model building will be requested since understanding in these areas is fun- damental in progressing the state of the art.

 # Planned activities